qiweiii/ios-udemy-course/Quizzler/README.md

 ## What you will learn

-* How to programmatically change UI elements such as Labels and Buttons.
 * What is a design pattern and how is it used in programming.
 * How to use the Model-View-Controller or MVC pattern for app development.
-* Learn about Swift Structures how to instantiate a struct instance.
-* Understand the difference between value types and reference types.
-* Learn about Swift Classes and creating Objects.
-* Compare Swift Classes with Swift Structs and know when to use which.
+* Swift structures and functions with outputs.
 * Learn about Object Oriented Programming.
+* Learn to use UIAlertControllers to display popups to the user.
 * How to refactor code and stay organised.
+* Learn about object initialisation.
+* How to programmatically change UI elements such as Labels and Views.

 ## Default Quiz